ScreamingHawk/fate-sheets/README.md

 This software is provided under the [MIT License](https://tldrlegal.com/license/mit-license) so it's free to use so long as you give me credit.

 ### Thanks
-Special thanks to all [the contributors](https://github.com/ScreamingHawk/fate-sheets/graphs/contributors) of Fate Sheets, who have provided images.
+Special thanks to all [the contributors](https://github.com/ScreamingHawk/fate-sheets/graphs/contributors) of Fate Sheets, who have provided images and material design guidance.

 I really mean it.
 You guys rock!